Up to the Phylogenetics main page

 Plot the tree using all default settings

-Let’s plot the tree using the ggtree
+:large_blue_diamond: Plot the tree using the ggtree package:

 ggtree(tree)